sveltejs/rfcs/0000-declarative-actions.md

 <!-- action.svelte -->
 <script context="action">
   /*
-    Not used in this example, I just binded the Element to demonstrate actions could still be written purely imperatively as they are now with 'onDestroy', 'afterUpdate', 'beforeUpdate' and 'onMount'.
+    Not used in this example, I just bound the Element to demonstrate actions could still be written purely imperatively as they are now with "onDestroy", "afterUpdate", "beforeUpdate" and "onMount".
+Or with an action specific API with only "onMount" and "onDestroy". "onUpdate" is no longer needed since you'd be able to use reactive declarations ("$: foo = bar;"), and Svelte would automatically update the DOM if you used the parameters in the markup.
   */
   let target;